tyfal/tenform/README.rst

         :alt: Documentation Status

-Python package that utilizes requests and regex to make digging through the SEC database eand analyzing 10 forms easy.
+Python package that utilizes requests and regex to make digging through the SEC database and analyzing 10 forms easy.

 Usage